sheppardd1/Mapping_GPS/README.md

 - The data can be cleared by clicking DELETE.
 ## Screenshots
 ### Initialization UI
 This is what the user sees when starting the app.
 <img src="StartingUI.png" width="240" height="371">
-### oPerating and Data Recording UI
+### Operating and Data Recording UI
 The left image shows the app running with the labels on the map corresponding to where the phone's estimated location is.
 The right shows the contents of the .txt with all of the data recorded.
 <img src="screenshots.png" width="679" height="525">
 ## Notes